-Functional departments participate in the identification of risks to which the organization is exposed to, as well as the procedures to mitigate them.
+Every year, functional departments participate in the identification of risks to which the organization is exposed to, as well as the procedures to mitigate them.
 Risk management involves the procurement, operations, markets, sales, brands, reputation, strategy, human capital, information technologies, financial, regulation, and industry standards divisions.
 It also entails consideration of environmental, social, and corporate governance factors.
-Additionally, every region contributes with their local understanding and vision to complement the comapany's risk assessment.
+Additionally, every region contributes with their local understanding and vision to complement the company's risk assessment.